Mailinator

 Rules API

-You may define stream-specific rules to process incoming messages.
+You may define domain-specific rules to process incoming messages.
 Rules are executed in priority order (Rules with equal priority run simultaneously).

 Rules contain one or more conditions and one or more actions.